A correction may be in store for 3D Systems Corporation (NYSE:DDD) shares? - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Dec 09 when Johnson Andrew Martin sold 7,787 shares for $9.39 per share.
 The transaction valued at 73,120 led to the insider holds 178,434 shares of the business.

 GRAVES JEFFREY A bought 10,000 shares of DDD for $95,000 on Nov 28.
 The President and CEO now owns 569,181 shares after completing the transaction at $9.50 per share.
 On Nov 25, another insider, GRAVES JEFFREY A, who serves as the President and CEO of the company, bought 10,000 shares for $9.70 each.
 As a result, the insider paid 97,000 and bolstered with 559,181 shares of the company.